fsadata/FoodFeedDataStandard/Data Standard.md

 **Data Type:** Text (32 character limit)
 **Optional:** No
 **Source:** Local Authority
-**Comments:** The sample number, as recorded by the sampling body.
-This must be a unique value within the records of that sampling body.
+**Comments:** The sample number, as recorded by the lab.
+This must be a unique value within the records of that lab.
 It can be any combination of numeric or alphanumeric characters as long as it is unique.

 ## Supported File Types